ChristopherLiew/chris-liew-technical-blog/big-data/apache-iceberg.md

 ![apache-iceberg-table-format](./images/apache-iceberg/iceberg-metadata.png)

 - ```Snapshot```: State of a table at some point in time including the set of all data files that make up the contents of the table.
 Data files are stored across multiple manifest files and manifests for a snapshot are listed in a single manifest list file.
+Every write / delete produces a new snapshot that reuses as much of the previous snapshot's metadata tree as possible to `avoid high write volumes`
 - ```Snapshot Metadata File```: Metadata about the table (E.g. Schema, Partition Specification, Path to the Manifest List)
 - ```Manifest List```: Metadata file that contains an entry for each manifest file associated with the snapshot.
 Each entry also includes a path to the manifest file & metadata (i.e. Partitions value ranges and Data file counts) allowing us to avoid reading manifests that are not required for a given operation.
 One per snapshot.
 - ```Manifest File```: Contains a list of paths to related data or delete files with each entry for a data file including some metadata about the file (i.e. column statistics) such as per-column upper and lower bounds useful for pruning files during scan planning.
 A subset of a snapshot.